Jump to content

 The Crit Range of the Weapon

 All weapons start with a default Crit range of just 20.
 Meaning that the only way to have a critical hit is if a natural Twenty is rolled when doing an accuracy check.
 The range can be increased.
-However the limit to how much it can be increased by is based on the weapon speed unless it is a Melee Weapon then the max crit range is 17-20.
-However, for ranged weapons it's based on speed: Single Fire and Manual's Max is the default 20.
+However, the limit on how much it can be increased is based on the weapon's speed; unless it is a Melee Weapon, the max crit range is 17-20.
+However, for ranged weapons, it's based on speed: Single Fire and Manual's Max is the default 20.
 Semi-Auto is 19-20.
 Full Auto is 18-20 and Super-Fast is 17-20.
-However these are the limit that a Crit range can be.
-Simply what a weapon can be brought to via customizations on the gun itself.
-Character options/gadgets/amo can adjust this further.
+However, these are the limits that a Crit range can be.
+Simply, what a weapon can be brought to via customizations on the gun itself.
+Character options/gadgets/ammo can further adjust this.
 This customization costs 1 customization point.
 The Player cannot take a negative in this Attribute.
-This instantly increases the cost of the weapon by adding its Base Cost for each time this is improved.
+This instantly increases the weapon's cost by adding its Base Cost each time this is improved.

-Default: Normally the Crit of a ALL weapons is 20.
+Default: Normally, the Crit of all weapons is 20.

 • Critical Multiplier: